Review of 188Bet

 T&C’s apply.
 For more detailed info please check out our dedicated 188Bet free bet page or hit the ‘terms and conditions’ link after completing step 1.

-At the very start of our review page you might well have picked up on the Grade B rating that we’ve given 188Bet.
-Now without any justification it’s just a letter which doesn’t really mean much so in this part of the page we’re going to tell you why 188Bet gets a grade B.
+At the very start of our review page you might well have picked up on the 3.5 star out of 5 rating that we’ve given 188Bet.
+Now without any justification it’s just a letter which doesn’t really mean much so in this part of the page we’re going to tell you why 188Bet gets a 3.5 stars.

-Note: Our top grade is A+, then comes A, then B+ after that which is followed by B. (See full ratings here).
+Note: Our top grade is 5*, then comes 4.5*, then 4* after that which is followed by 3.5*.
+(See full ratings here).

 Basically 188Bet gets the fourth highest rating we dish out to an online bookmaker.
 Essentially the product that 188Bet has to offer is decent.
 The problems stats when it comes to promotions and the opening bonus.
 Promotions aside from the opening bonus are not exactly plentiful which means they get marked down heavily.
 Add to that the fact that it’s a risk free bet offer, meaning if your first bet wins you don’t get a bonus, and we have to mark them down again.